 The Eastern Neighborhoods PEIR determined that implementation of the Area Plans could result in significant impacts on archeological resources and identified three mitigation measures that would reduce these potential impacts to less-than-significant levels.
-PEIR Mitigation Measure J-1: Properties with Previous Studies, applies to properties for which a final archeological research design and treatment plan (ARDTP) is on file at the Northwest Information Center and the Planning Department.
-PEIR Mitigation Measure J-2: Properties with No Previous Studies, applies to properties for which no archeological assessment report has been prepared or for which the archeological documentation is incomplete or inadequate to serve as an evaluation of potential effects on archeological resources under CEQA.
-PEIR Mitigation Measure J-3: Mission Dolores Archeological District, which applies to properties in the Mission Dolores Archeological District, requires that a specific archeological testing program be conducted by a qualified archeological consultant with expertise in California prehistoric and urban historical archeology.
+PEIR Mitigation Measure J-1 applies to properties for which a final archeological research design and treatment plan (ARDTP) is on file at the Northwest Information Center and the Planning Department.
+PEIR Mitigation Measure J-2 applies to properties for which no archeological assessment report has been prepared or for which the archeological documentation is incomplete or inadequate to serve as an evaluation of potential effects on archeological resources under CEQA.
+PEIR Mitigation Measure J-3, which applies to properties in the Mission Dolores Archeological District, requires that a specific archeological testing program be conducted by a qualified archeological consultant with expertise in California prehistoric and urban historical archeology.

 The project site is not in an area for which a previous archeological study has been conducted and an ARDTP is on file, so PEIR Mitigation Measure J-1 is not applicable to the proposed project.
 No previous archeological studies have been conducted for the project site, so PEIR Mitigation Measure J-2 is applicable to the proposed project.
 PEIR Mitigation Measure J-2 requires the preparation of a Preliminary Archeological Sensitivity Study to determine the potential for archeological resources to be present at the project site.
-The Planning Department conducted a Preliminary Archeological Review (PAR) and determined that the proposed project would have no impact on archeological resources.
-As part of the PAR, the Planning Department determined that a mitigation measure related to the accidental discovery of archeological resources is applicable to the proposed project.13 This mitigation measure, identified as Project Mitigation Measure 1, is discussed on pp. 53-54.
+The Planning Department conducted a Preliminary Archeological Review (PAR) and determined that the proposed project would have low potential to adversely affect archeological resources.
+As part of the PAR, the Planning Department determined that a mitigation measure related to the accidental discovery of archeological resources is applicable to the proposed project.
+This mitigation measure, identified as Project Mitigation Measure 1, is discussed on pp. 50-51.
 The project site is not in the Mission Dolores Archeological District, so PEIR Mitigation Measure J-3 is not applicable to the proposed project.